 Here are more time savers for working moms with ideas of what you can plan in advance.
 You also need to find shortcuts, hacks, streamline your life, and use the tools available to you.
 Like this brilliant tip to eliminate laundry time sock issues.
 See, I’m not the only one who showers at night.

-Whether you have a good planner you love, use a household binder, or simply utilize apps like Google calendar (which you can use to organize your entire life, by the way), having a calendar-type to-do list is vital to stay organized.
+Whether you have a good planner you love, use a household binder (here’s one: the ultimate home binder), or simply utilize apps like Google calendar (which you can use to organize your entire life, by the way), having a calendar-type to-do list is vital to stay organized.

-Here’s a really great example of how one mom breaks out her schedule to get her work, side hustles, and mommy time done in one day.
+Here’s a really great example of how one mom breaks out her schedule to get her work, side hustles, and mommy time to get it all done in one day.
 And if you and your spouse work opposite shifts, schedules can get complicated.
 Here are some tips on working opposite shifts.

 On Meal Planning